elastic/elastic-otel-java/README.md

 The minimum span duration can be configured with `elastic.otel.span.stack.trace.min.duration` (in milliseconds, defaults to 5ms).

+### Runtime metrics

+Experimental runtime metrics are enabled by default.
+Set `otel.instrumentation.runtime-telemetry.emit-experimental-telemetry` to `false` to disable them.

 ### Breakdown metrics

 Breakdown metrics currently require a custom Elasticsearch ingest pipeline.